48% Raised of $30,000 Goal

 FIRST OFF, if you have stumbled upon this page and don't have a crowdrise account you should make one!
 It is really easy and super badass!

 MY STORY- I was a perfectly normal little girl except I always felt very sick.
 The doctors said I would grow out it as I got older.
 At 13, I made a new friend that got very sick with leukemia.
 I put together a few baskets of donated goodies, sold raffle tickets and gave the money to my friend to help pay for her cancer treatments.
 As I approached 16 I was getting migraines associated with flashing colors and uncontrolled vomiting several times a month and had to go to the emergency room to stop the symptoms.
 I experienced vertigo, nausea, blackouts and hyperventilation on a weekly basis.
 Sometimes I was so exhausted that I couldn’t drag myself out of bed in the morning.
 For my 16th Birthday I put on a benefit concert, raised a bunch of cash money and became a circle of care recipient with the Childrens Hospital of Denver.
 A few months later I hopped on a bus to Tijuana, Mexico to help out at an orphanage for a while.
 Later that same year I decided to put on another benefit concert for a battered women’s shelter.
 I think that is about the time I became addicted.
 For my 19th birthday I went back to the orphanage in Tijuana to visit!
 Next, I volunteered at a home for the developmentally disabled, a community garden and for the school providing a program driving drunk kids home to prevent them from driving themselves.
 Suddenly felt my health spiral out of control to the point that I was barely functioning.
 The next year I went to doctor after doctor searching for answers.
-I was told that I was crazy from most of the 30 doctors that I saw that year.
+I was told that I was crazy from most of the 40 doctors that I saw that year.
 I was standing in the middle of a crowd screaming for help but no one could hear me.
 I decided to give up.
 I became depressed and suicidal.
 My mother pushed me to get just one more MRI - another scan of my brain.
 The doctors were right; it was all in my head, a brain tumor.
-The tumor appeared in a scan from my younger days but it was simply overlooked by a radiologist.
+The tumor appeared in a scan from my younger days but it was simply overlooked by a radiologist and my general practitioner at the time (they said it was a flash from my braces).
 June 7th, 2012 the Oligoastrocytoma was removed from my dome.
 Within a matter of weeks I felt better than before the surgery.
 Less than a month out of surgery I started another fundraiser and discovered crowdrise in the process.
-Sense discovering an answer to many of my problems.
-I have began to ponder the way in which many feel the way as I felt -screaming out silent.
+After chemotherapy I started to feel very ill again to the point that my quality of life was going downhil very fast.
+6 months after the removal of the brain tumor we found that there was still some left over and June 5th, 2013 I will have another crainiotomy.
+It was also discovered that I have a grapefruit sized benign tumor on my left ovary, that will be removed later this summer.
+Following these surgeries I will be getting a few fusions in my spine to help with degenerated discs in my back.
+With all of the health issues I have faced problems I have began to ponder the way in which many feel the way as I do -screaming out silent.
 I want to give a voice to everything that does not have one of their own.

 Click the VOTE button to give Ashley 100 Crowdrise Impact Points (CIPs).
 Vote for the Volunteers and Fundraisers that are answering the call to service, raising money for charity, and making an impact for their causes.Or do what I do and vote strictly based on height.
 Come back and Vote every month.
 CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.